 contractor on distinction of the

-site. categories of safety barriers.
+site. categories of safety

+barriers.

 UNDECIDED.

 Cat. confusing and

 incomplete.
 I would

 consider safety barriers

 as layers of immediate

 Private Building with two floors with (physical, mechanical

 company with concrete structure and etc.), basic (procedures,

 less than 250 masonry walls and garden. training, signs) and

 employees, When the evaluation was underlying (mgt

 with a part-time conducted, works on the roof commitment,

 Greece safety Housing building (traditional roof with slope organizational

 technician (at and tile coverage), painting arrangements)

 the works (inside and outside) measures, and I would

 headquarters, and modulation of the ground not incorporate h&s

 had never in the garden were ongoing. legislation in these since

 visited the site).
 Twelve workers were on site. this can be taken into

 account in all types of

 measures as minimum

 requirements.

+UNDECIDED.

-Private Undecided.
+Private

 company with

 more than 250

-employees,

-with a safety Building with nine floors with concrete structure and The categories of safety
+employees, Building with nine floors with concrete structure and

+with a safety The categories of safety

 technician at barriers should be clear

-headquarters so as not to be repeated
+headquarters masonry walls.
+When the so as not to be repeated

-that goes to the masonry walls.
-When the (for example, legal
+Turkey that goes to the Housing building evaluation was conducted, (for example, legal

-Turkey site when Housing building evaluation was conducted, only excavation works were ongoing.
-Eleven workers were on site. requirements coincide
+Turkey site when Housing bunuing only excavation works were requirements coincide

 requested (in with physical safety

-this barriers in many cases).
+this ongoing.
+Eleven workers were barriers in many cases).

-construction Undecided.
+construction on site.
+UNDECIDED.

 step).
 When the

 evaluation was

 conducted was

 one sub

 contractor on site.
-Private company with Building with ten floors with concrete structure and Turkey less than 250 employees, with a safety technician on site.
+Private Building with ten floors with Turkey company with less than 250 employees, with a safety technician on site.
 When the evaluation was conducted were two sub contractors on site.
-Services building masonry walls.
+Services building concrete structure and masonry walls.
 When the evaluation was conducted, masonry work (on the ground floors and basement), specialty work (communications and electricity supply) and finish works (painting, paving, carpentry) were ongoing.
 About one hundred workers were on site.
 This categorization could be confusing in construction industry and if safety technicians don't understand well the methodology; this could affect the quality of the results.
 APPROVED.
 Turkey Private company with more than 250 employees, with a safety technician on site (watched several spots along the construction).
 Highway Construction of a highway with four lanes, in a plain ground.
 When the evaluation was conducted, works of grading and compaction of the ground were ongoing.
 Seven workers were on the visited spot.
 The categories in which safety barriers are divided are not incorrect but are not intuitive.
 It is needed a more clear distinction of the safety barriers categories.
-Approved.
+APPROVED.
 Portugal Private company with more than 250 employees, with a safety technician at headquarters that goes to the site when requested.
 The site had a safety coordinator.
 When the evaluation was Hotel building Rebuild of a building with five floors with resistant stone walls and wooden floors and construction of a new building with four floors with concrete structure and masonry walls.
 When the evaluation was conducted, works of installation of plasterboard partitions and specialty work (sewers, water and electricity supply) and finish works (painting, paving, carpentry), in the old building and Allows estimating the SB effectiveness in a reliable way but only by experienced safety technicians on construction industry.
 APPROVED.